German debt returns dwindle as investors seek safety

 Borrowing costs for Germany, Britain, the United States and Japan have also tumbled to record lows at recent bond sales with the lack of a solution to the debt crisis keeping investors desperate to preserve their funds despite the dwindling returns.

-"I don't think the disincentive from low yields will be enough to counteract the incentive for the safe haven status of a core market such as Germany," said Jack Kelly, fixed income investment director at Standard Life investments, which has about $243 billion of assets under management.
+"I don't think the disincentive from low yields will be enough to counteract the incentive for the safe haven status of a core market such as Germany," said Jack Kelly, fixed income investment director at Standard Life investments, which has about $243 billion (151.6 billion pounds) of assets under management.

 "Two year (German yields) could trade through zero.
 They're ultimately reflective of the flight to quality and 10-year Bund yields could get to sub 1 percent," he said.